 In August 378, Emperor Valens marched his infantry nine miles from their basecamp at the city of Adrianople to finally face down Fritigern and his Goths.
 What he didn’t realise, however, was that the Goths were now heavily armed, fully-fed by their provincial raiding, and acquired a few guerrilla tactics along the way.
 To add to the stifling August heat, the Goths set the fields ablaze to make the Romans even more uncomfortable than they already were after a nine mile march.
 The Goth armies of the revolt, motivated by years of Roman betrayal and oppression, were a more dangerous force than Valens expected.
 At the beginning of the battle, where the two lines of infantry confronted each other, it looked like it might go well for the Romans after all, but then totally unexpectedly the right flank of the Roman army was hit by the Gothic cavalry.
 It became a total massacre; the Romans were surrounded, trapped, unaided, unshielded, with no escape path because no such route had been provided for.

-The battle of Adrianople became the Roman army’s worst defeat in nearly 400 years.
-More than two-thirds of the Romans perished that day along with officers, generals, and chillingly, emperor Valens himself.
+The battle of Adrianople became the Roman army’s worst defeat in 400 years.
+More than two-thirds of the Romans perished along with officers, generals, and chillingly, emperor Valens himself.

 Thirty years later, following more treaties with the Romans that would result in even greater evils and treacheries, the Goths would sack Rome.
 And the rest, as they say, is history.

-I am staring at the screen, hoping to evoke a Delphian muse to afford this dark chapter of our history with a mollifying conclusion, but all I feel is a dull ache and this blasted sadness that feels as old as the hills.
-Because the more knowledge I acquire in the pursuit of ethical enquiry, the less convinced I become of our ability to learn from our mistakes and prevent the unthinkable from becoming the inevitable and another black blotch on the history of our species.
-For all our “enlightenment” it seems that our efforts are forever foiled and denied by a faceless tyranny that habits the darker crevices of the human psyche, and none of us are guiltless of falling into these depths.
-Not one of us.
+I am staring at the screen, hoping to evoke a Delphian muse to afford this dark chapter of our history with a satisfying conclusion, but all I feel is a dull ache and this blasted sadness that feels as old as the hills.
+Because the more knowledge I acquire in the pursuit of ethical enquiry, the less convinced I become of our ability to learn from our mistakes, and prevent the unthinkable from becoming the inevitable.
+Just another black blotch on the history of our species.
+For all our “enlightenment” it seems our efforts are forever foiled and denied by a faceless tyranny that habits the darker crevices of the human psyche, and none of us are guiltless of falling into these depths.